ckuelker/quick-guide-en-us/DevOps/Certificates/index.md

 ## Abstract

-This document gives a non comprehensive very brief overview over open source certification standards.
-Two standards are handled in specifically: (1) Self signed certificates and (2) Let's encrypt certificates.
+This document provides a very brief, non-exhaustive overview of open source certification standards.
+Two standards are discussed in particular: (1) Self signed certificates and (2) Let's encrypt certificates.

 ## Introduction

-When it comes to encryption, of web services for example, a certificate is used.
-The old term  __Secure Sockets Layer__ `SSL` certificate changed to __Transport Layer Security__ [`TLS`] a while ago as the transport is not only over sockets any more. `TLS` is a cryptographic protocol designed to provide data security of a transport layer, for example a network.
-The `TLS` protocol ensures __pivacy__ (confidentiality), __integrity__ and __authenticity__ via certificates.
-It runs on the _application layer_ ([`OSI`] model layer 7) itself and can be divided between _TLS record protocols_ and _TLS handshake protocols_.
+When it comes to encryption, for example of web services, a certificate is used.
+The old term __Secure Sockets Layer__ [`SSL`] certificate changed to __Transport Layer Security__ [`TLS`] some time ago, because the transport is not only done over sockets anymore.
+TLS is a cryptographic protocol designed to provide data security over a transport layer, such as a network.
+The TLS protocol guarantees _privacy__ (confidentiality), _integrity__ and _authenticity__ via certificates.
+It runs on the _application layer_ ([`OSI`] model layer 7) itself and can be divided into _TLS record protocols_ and _TLS handshake protocols_.
 The current (2022-07-19) version is `TLS` 1.3 from 2018.

 [`TLS`]: https://en.wikipedia.org/wiki/Transport_Layer_Security
 [`OSI`]: https://en.wikipedia.org/wiki/OSI_model

-Software that uses `TLS` certificates for example:
+Software that uses `TLS` certificates, for example:

 - Apache, Apache2
 - Calendarserver